Complexity and Misspecification: Representation

-which is independent of $\mu$ on the entire region $\mu>1/\lambda$. \item Suppose $\lambda\rightarrow0$ and $\mu\in\R$ is fixed.
-Then, $V_{0,\mu}(\cdot;\pi)=\sum_{q\in Q}\pi(q)\big(\E_{q}[u(\cdot)]+\mu H(q)\big)$ induces a subjective expected utility preference.
-When $Q=\{q\}$, $V_{\lambda,\mu}(\cdot;\pi)$ induces the subjective version of \citeauthor{mononen25}'s (\citeyear{mononen25}) entropy-modified expected utility preference. \end{enumerate} \end{theorem}
+which is independent of $\mu$ on the entire region $\mu\geq1/\lambda$. \item[3.]
+Suppose $\lambda\rightarrow0$ and $\mu\in\R$ is fixed.
+Then, $\underset{\lambda\rightarrow0}{\text{\normalfont lim}} V_{\lambda,\mu}(\cdot;\pi)=\sum_{q\in Q}\pi(q)\big(\E_{q}[u(\cdot)]+\mu H(q)\big)$ induces a subjective expected utility preference.
+When $Q=\{q\}$, $\underset{\lambda\rightarrow0}{\text{\normalfont lim}} v_{\lambda,\mu}(\cdot;q)$ induces the subjective version of \citeauthor{mononen25}'s (\citeyear{mononen25}) entropy-modified expected utility preference. \end{enumerate} \end{theorem}

 Theorem \ref{prop:arc_representation} classifies the induced preference into three regimes.
 In the low-simplicity region ($\mu< 1/\lambda$), the preference is equivalent to an ARC criterion computed against a transformed within-model benchmark \eqref{eq:axiom_Zq}, so simplicity affects behavior only through a change in the effective reference distributions.

 In the high-simplicity region ($\mu\ge 1/\lambda$), the criterion becomes extreme-state within each structured model and no longer induces an ARC preference; moreover, beyond the threshold, choices are unaffected by higher complexity aversion.
 Finally, in the vanishing-misspecification limit, the induced preference reduces to subjective expected utility preference with an act-independent additive entropy term.